Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/docs/Support Docs/milestone-deliverables-guidelines.md

 A codebase that is easy to read is also easy to use.
 We suggest adopting one style from Day 1 and adhering to it across the entire team.
 This helps to keep the commit history clean and facilitates any reviews of the introduced changes.

-For **Substrate**, we strongly recommend formatting your code according to the [official guidelines](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md).

-For **Rust**, we encourage formatting any additional support libraries or helpers by following the [Style Guidelines](https://doc.rust-lang.org/1.0.0/style/README.html).

-For **any other** deliveries, please commit to a particular style & let us know which official guidelines you adopt.
+For **any** deliveries, please commit to a particular style & let us know which official guidelines you adopt.

 ## Testing Guide